 "I had COPD, and with my oxygen, I was floating on air.
 The photo was taken just before I jumped from a platform on a zip-line and soared through the trees.
 Only what every disabled park ranger should be allowed to do!"

-Ron hiking in December 2014, Buzzard's Roost in Chillicothe, Ohio.
-Buzzard's Roost Rock is one of most popular trails in the Edge of Appalachia Preserve system.
-It stands like a giant limestone monument above the waters of Ohio Brush Creek and the panoramic scene has been called Ohio’s most spectacular view.
+In addition to Highlands Nature Sanctuary, Ron hiked Buzzard's Roost in Chillicothe, Ohio.
+Buzzard's Roost Rock is one of the most popular trails in the Edge of Appalachia Preserve system.
+It stands like a giant limestone monument above the waters of Ohio Brush Creek, and the panoramic scene has been called Ohio’s most spectacular view.

-Please visit this page to share your oxygen image and story with and get a $25 coupon!
+Please visit this page to share your oxygen image and story to receive a $25 Amazon Gift Card!